SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 }
 ```

-Provide the custom service in your OPF module:
+After you have overridden the `CheckoutFlowOrchestratorService`, you provide the custom service in your OPF module, as shown in the following example:

 ```ts
 import { CheckoutFlowOrchestratorService } from '@spartacus/checkout/base/components';